Phala-Network/phat-contract-examples/README.md

 ## Build

-Clone this repo and go to any subdirectory then `make`.
+Clone this repo and go to any subdirectory then `make`, or `cargo contract build --release` if there isn't a Makefile.

 For example: